pjkundert/holo-nixpkgs/README.md

 starts HPOS VM against local checkout of given profile.
 ```
 where `<attr>` is one of the attributes of `hpos` from overlays.
 If no value given defaults to `qemu`.
-For example `hpos-shell tests` will start HPOS VM with the profile defined as in `holo-nixpkgs.hpos.tests`.
+For example `hpos-shell tests` will start HPOS VM with the profile defined as in `holo-nixpkgs.hpos.test`.

 Very useful for iterative local development.